ava/use-http/README.md

       console.log(`retrying, attempt number ${attempt + 1}`);
       return true;
     }
   },

+  // The time between retries
+  retryDelay: 10000,
+  // OR
+  // Can be a function which is used if we want change the time
+  // in between each retry
+  retryDelay({ attempt, error, response }) {
+    // applies exponential backoff
+    return Math.min(attempt > 1 ?
+2 ** attempt * 1000 : 1000, 30 * 1000)
+    // applies linear backoff
+    return attempt * 1000
+  },

   // used to be `baseUrl`.
 You can set your URL this way instead of as the 1st argument